PGBSNH19/ludo-megamob/Documentation/UserStories.md

 As a ludo-player, I want to be able to choose which piece in the game to move.

-As a ludo-player, I want to be able to "knock over" a opponent gamepiece, so that game piece gets returned to the home of the player when landing on the same tile this happens when two peices are at the same position (*collision position*).
+As a ludo-player, I want to be able to "knock over" a opponent gamepiece, so that game piece gets returned to the home of the player when landing on the same tile this happens when two pieces are at the same position (*collision position*).

 As a ludo-player, I want to be able to move my game piece to the *goal position*, so I can get points.